Kids Boost Immunity works best on Chrome, Firefox and Safari browsers. Please do not use Internet Explorer.

 Need help finding the lessons?
 Check out our guide to Viewing Lessons in the User Guide.

-2) Create your team
+2) Create your class/team

 Need help creating a team?
 Check out our guide to Creating a Team in the User Guide.

-3) Get your students to register
+3) Get your students to join your class/team

 - For privacy purposes, student names can only be seen by other students on the same team and their teacher, but NOT by other students on other teams, other teachers, or site visitors.